 In 2013 the football club joined Adelaide Lutheran Cricket & Netball to form the Adelaide Lutheran Sports Club with the aim of builidng an even stronger, united community sports club.

 Overall the club is still going strong off and on the field.
 We have good depth and provide a country club atmosphere in the heart of the city.
-Full details of the early history of the club are documented in the book titled "A Bulldog for Me”, written by Wayne Gladigau and published in 1994.
+Full details of the history of the club are documented in the book titled "A Bulldog for Me”,- 50 Years of Adelaide Lutheran Football written by Wayne Gladigau and launched in April 2019